AlibabaCloudDocs/elasticsearch/intl.en-US/Elasticsearch Instances Management/Deploy and use a multi-zone Elasticsearch cluster.md

 -   Operations

     When you purchase an Alibaba Cloud Elasticsearch cluster, you can select the number of zones for the cluster.
 If you select two or three zones, the system deploys the cluster across these zones.
 During the deployment, you do not need to select each zone.
 The system automatically selects the zones.
-For more information, see [Create a cluster](/intl.en-US/Elasticsearch Instances Management/Quick Start/Step 1: Create a cluster/Create a cluster.md) and [Parameters on the buy page](/intl.en-US/Elasticsearch Instances Management/Quick Start/Step 1: Create a cluster/Parameters on the buy page.md).
+For more information, see [Create an Alibaba Cloud Elasticsearch cluster](/intl.en-US/Elasticsearch Instances Management/Manage clusters/Create an Alibaba Cloud Elasticsearch cluster.md) and [Parameters on the buy page](/intl.en-US/Elasticsearch Instances Management/Parameters on the buy page.md).

     **Note:** If you choose to deploy a cluster across zones, the console displays only the zones where nodes that receive network traffic from clients are deployed, such as Hangzhou Zone J. The system actually deploys the cluster to the zones that have sufficient ECS instances, such as Beijing Zone H and Beijing Zone J.